-2.1.4 Copy Job Protection
+2.1.4 Protection of Copy Jobs in Progress

 • When User Authentication is enabled, if one user attempts to cancel a copy job in progress that was initiated by a different user who had logged out before the end of the job, the MFP will prompt the operator for the username and password of the user who originally initiated the job.
 The only individuals who can successfully cancel the job are the Machine Administrator and the user who initiated the job.
 Also, the Machine Administrator always has the ability to perform operations on copy jobs in progress (e.g. job cancel).